ramiroabelardodelgado-lyft/AE_walkthroughs/readme.md

 5. Select the `.json` file.

 The script will automatically create the UI walkthrough animation for you and open the main composition.
+*DO NOT remove the .EDU folder inside the project